STACK: Adversarial Attacks on LLM Safeguard Pipelines: Acknowledgments

 \section{Acknowledgments}

 This research was funded and supported by the UK AI Security Institute.
 In addition, we thank Eric Winsor for inspiring our modifications to \beast, Xiaohan Fu for implementing \pap in our codebase, and Nikolaus Howe for early contributions to the codebase.
+We also thank Mohammad Taufeeque, Ziwei Xu, Kellin Pelrine, and Mohan Kankanhalli for their contributions in attacking frontier models.

-\section{Focus on catastrophic misuse}
+\section{Focus on Catastrophic Misuse}

 Preventing catastrophic misuse is stated as a goal in the responsible scaling policies of several frontier model developers: \begin{itemize} \item Anthropic's Responsible Scaling Policy describes Deployment Standards as measures that ``aim to strike a balance between enabling beneficial use of AI technologies and mitigating the risks of potentially catastrophic cases of misuse''~\citep{anthropic2025rsp}. \item OpenAI's Preparedness Framework addresses severe harm of misuse, noting: ``Several of the Tracked Categories pose risks via malicious users leveraging the frontier capability to enable severe harm, such as professional hackers automating and scaling cyberattacks or terrorists consulting a model to debug the development of a biological weapon''~\citep{openai2025preparedness}. \item The Google DeepMind Frontier Safety Framework emphasizes employing a range of safeguards: ``Application, where appropriate, of the full suite of prevailing industry safeguards targeting the specific capability, including safety fine-tuning, misuse \filter{}ing and detection, and response protocols''~\citep{gdm2025frontier}. \end{itemize}